Current as of September 2020 | Download print version (in PDF)

-This section describes the legal framework of nonprofit organizations (also known as non-governmental organizations or NGOs) in Mexico, along with translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 92-94.
+This section describes the legal framework governing nonprofit organizations (also known as non-governmental organizations or NGOs) in Mexico, and includes translations of legislative provisions relevant for a foundation or advisor undertaking an equivalency determination of a foreign grantee under IRS Revenue Procedure 92-94.

 We include hyperlinks to the following information, to the extent available:

 - Longer country reports analyzing various aspects of local legislation; and

 - Texts of local laws that affect the decision whether or not to qualify a grantee (generally in translation, although ICNL and the Council cannot warrant the accuracy of any translation; in addition, legislative excerpts were selected by in-country contacts, and ICNL and the Council cannot warrant that all relevant provisions have been translated).

 Mexico is a civil law country with a federal structure, and recognizes four principal forms of non-governmental, not-for-profit organizations (NPOs):

 - The civil association (AC), established pursuant to state civil codes;

 - The private assistance institution (institución de asistencia privada) (IAP), established pursuant to state laws governing the subject;